Na'amod

-Na'amod (Hebrew: נעמוד) is a movement of British Jews seeking to end the British Jewish community's support for the Israeli occupation of the West Bank, East Jerusalem and Gaza Strip.
+Na'amod is a movement of British Jews seeking to end the British Jewish community's support for the Israeli occupation of the West Bank, East Jerusalem and the Gaza Strip.
 They state their aim as "to work for freedom, equality and justice for all Palestinians and Israelis".
-Members are active in many parts of the country including London, Bristol, Manchester, Leicester, Leeds and Newcastle.
-They estimate they have over 250 members.
+Members are active in many parts of the country including London, Bristol, Manchester, Leicester, Leeds, Newcastle, and Scotland.
+They estimate they have over 600 members.

 History

-Na'amod means 'We Will Stand' in Hebrew, and is taken from the liturgy used to call Jews up to a Torah reading during synagogue services.
+Na'amod (in Hebrew נַעֲמֹד) means 'We Will Stand' in Hebrew, and is taken from the liturgy used to call Jews up to a Torah reading during synagogue services.
 Na'amod was founded in May 2018 in response to the IDF shooting of Gazans in the Gaza Border Protests of that year.
 A group of 50 Jewish activists protested the shootings by holding a mourning service in Parliament Square, including reciting the Mourner's Kaddish, a Jewish prayer for the dead.
 This was highly controversial within the Jewish community and the ensuing criticism led some of the activists present to establish what would become Na'amod.
 They drew inspiration from similar movements elsewhere, such as IfNotNow in The United States, which had also recited the Mourner's Kaddish in public to mourn Palestinians and Israelis killed in the 2014 Israel-Gaza conflict outside the offices of the Conference of Presidents of Major American Jewish Organizations.
-Na'amod's first action took place in Luton airport in July 2018, where activists approached members of a UJIA Birthright trip with leaflets about alternative narratives, to counter what they argue are the one-sided briefings that British Jews receive on Birthright tours of Israel.
+Na'amod's first action took place in Luton Airport in July 2018, where activists approached members of a UJIA Birthright trip with leaflets about alternative narratives, to counter what they argue are the one-sided briefings that British Jews receive on Birthright tours of Israel.
 Raphi Bloom, Co-chair of North West Friends of Israel, commented, "their attempt to besmirch UJIA is simply malicious".